vmo64/webserver-installer/README.md

-# lampserver-installer
+# WebServer Essentials Installer
-A simple lamp install script made for ubuntu
+This script saves you alot of time by preconfiguring the whole webserver stack
 ***This script does not work properly on debian***

-## How to use LAMP script?
+## How to use the script?
 1. Make sure you are root!
 2. Download installer: `wget -O install.sh https://raw.githubusercontent.com/vmo64/lampserver-installer/main/install.sh`
 3. Run installer `sh install.sh`
-4. LAMP Stack is installed on your machine!
+4. WebServer is installed on your machine!

-## How to use SSL script?
-1. Make sure you are root!
-2. Download installer: `wget -O ssl.sh https://raw.githubusercontent.com/vmo64/lampserver-installer/main/ssl.sh`
-3. Run installer `sh ssl.sh`

 ## OS compatibility
 | Operating System | Version | Supported? |